-It is impossible to address all the complex issues of corporate governance raised by the Asian crisis in a short paper.2 The present paper has a limited scope.
-It tries to present a preliminary conceptual framework within which to frame the salient issues.
-An attempt is also made to address some significant issues for reforming corporate governance in East Asia.3 Finally, the limits of the most popular theoretical approach based on the agency costs are also explored.
-It is argued that a complete explanation for the successes and the failures of the famili- based system of governance requires a somewhat different model than the one starting from the assumption of atomistic, utility maximizing agents.
+The present paper tries to present a preliminary conceptual framework consistent with the realist approach within which to frame the salient issues regarding Asian corporate governance.
+An attempt is also made to address some significant issues for reforming corporate governance in East Asia.2 Finally, the limits of the most popular theoretical approach based on the agency costs are also explored.
+It is argued that a complete explanation for the successes and the failures of the family- based system of governance requires a somewhat different model than the one starting from the assumption of atomistic, utility maximizing agents.
 This alternative approach should also be able to explain the persistence of different corporate governance structures --- often within the same country.